If you’re reading this article, you probably spend some time on the Internet and chances are you’ve run into at least a couple of memes online.

 It makes no sense under any grammar rules.
 So, the face of that poor lion reflects exactly how I’d feel if someone told me stuff like “short corto” (short short) or “¿viste cómo se escucha esa canción?” (did you SEE how that song SOUNDS?)
 Just hilarious!

 By the way, are you learning Spanish with vocabulary lists and grammar rules and feel like el león gringo yourself?
-Then, go ahead and click on this link because on our website we have a Free Spanish chunking training that shows how we teach our students to speak Spanish much faster!
+Then, go ahead sign up for our Free Spanish chunking training that shows how we teach our students to speak Spanish much faster!

 I’ll also give you some examples of chunks later in this article.
 It’s a one-way road, I promise!